intel/llvm/xptifw/samples/sycl_perf_collector/README.md

      `XPTI_SUBSCRIBERS=/path/to/libsycl_perf_collector.[so,dll,dylib]`

+In order to simplify this set up process, a helper script (sycl-perf.sh) is also available that allows you to have this automated for the most part.
+It however requires you to set the XPTI_PER_DIR=/path/to/lib where the dispatcher and subscriber shared objects are present.

 For more detail on the framework, the tests that are provided and their usage, please consult the [XPTI Framework library documentation](doc/XPTI_Framework.md).